sjbiaga/kittens/queens-3-trampoline/README.md

     inline def apply[A](closure: => Trampoline[A]): Trampoline[A] = new Call(_ => closure)
 ```

 [In the literature, `::` is known as _left-to-right composition of Kleisli arrows_.
-[Exercise 04.1](https://github.com/sjbiaga/kittens/blob/main/kleisli-2-trampoline/README.md) shows how `Kleisli` arrow types can be used instead.]
+[Exercise 04.1](https://github.com/sjbiaga/kittens/blob/main/kleisli-2-trampoline/README.md) shows how `Kleisli` types can be used instead.]

 Let us analyze line #e, which we can rewrite as: